BrainCircuitsLab/BrainCircuitsLab.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "The BrainCircuits Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "The BrainCircuits Lab at The University of Texas at Dallas."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a academic research group at the [School of Behavioral and Brain Science](https://bbs.utdallas.edu/).
+Our goal is to understand human brain and the mechanisms of the brain diseases, including Parkinson's Disease, Alzheimer's Disease, and language disorders.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >